Design and Dynamics of Two-Qubit Gates with Motional States of Electrons on Helium

 In contrast to the amplitude based swap error of the \sqiswap gate, we observe that the leakage error $\elk$, which is also based solely on the amplitudes, matches the CZ gate fidelity quite well.
 Some additional structure emerges for the \vbeta fidelity, shown in Fig.~\ref{fig:cz-fid}~(c), due to unwanted interactions between the $\ket{01}$ and $\ket{10}$ states during the transition from configuration~I to configuration~III.
 This interaction reduces the fidelity unless the hold time compensates for the oscillations between these states, as detailed in appendix~\ref{app:gate_details}.
 The other key difference between the two voltage functions is the oscillation frequency of both the fidelity and $\elk$ relative to hold time, which is about twice as large for \vbeta.
 (Note the different ranges on the x-axes in Fig.~\ref{fig:cz-fid}.)
 This frequency results from the dynamics among the three excited states $\ket{\Psi_3(t)}, \ket{\Psi_4(t)}$ and $\ket{\Psi_5(t)}$.
 The same dynamics are also responsible for the fidelity not attaining its maximum until the second period of the oscillation, and only at certain ramp times.
 However, the intricacies of the time evolution make it challenging to directly attribute the behavior of these dynamics to specific characteristics of the different voltage functions.

-The best gate fidelity achieved with voltage function \vbeta is $F=0.996$, which is obtained for $\trp = 3.11$~ns and $\thd = 3.2$~ns, yielding a total gate time of 9.4~ns.
-Voltage function \vzeta produces the same fidelity, $F=0.996$, however it is obtained at $\trp = 1.30$~ns and $\thd = 8.3$~ns, resulting in a slower execution time of 10.9~ns.
+The best gate fidelity achieved with voltage function \vbeta is $F=0.996$, which is obtained for $\trp = \SI{3.11}{\nano\second}$ and $\thd = \SI{3.2}{\nano\second}$, yielding a total gate time of \SI{9.4}{\nano\second}.
+Voltage function \vzeta produces the same fidelity, $F=0.996$, however it is obtained at $\trp = \SI{1.30}{\nano\second}$ and $\thd = \SI{8.3}{\nano\second}$, resulting in a slower execution time of \SI{10.9}{\nano\second}.
 The reduced speed is a result of the lower frequency discussed above.
-In terms of matrices, the best gate we achieve with \vbeta can be expressed as\footnote{The column vectors only appear to not be normalized because the values are rounded.}
+In terms of matrices, the best gate we achieve with \vbeta can be expressed as\footnote{The two center column vectors only appear to not be normalized because the values are rounded.}